ashbanner/react-project/README.md

 ### Uses for session storage:

 Adding a token to session storage will cause the token to be wiped whenever the user's session ends, which will cause the user to need to re-authenticate to use the application.

+## Material UI Skeleton

+Material UI Skeleton is being used as a placeholder to show the user a visual indication that data is being loaded.